Find Your Happy!

-She was a CPA turned Paris runway model.
-Glamorous, right?
-But all this celebrity chef wanted was her grandma’s cooking.
+Carla Hall was a CPA turned model, but all she wanted was her grandma’s cooking.

 Find your happy,” Granny, my mama’s mother, always told me back when I was a tall, gawky kid, watching her make chicken pot pie at home in Lebanon, Tennessee.
 And that’s why I’d moved to Paris, France.
 But all I’d found was myself feeling forlorn and homesick.

 Quitting my job and flying off to Europe seemed like a gutsy, glamorous move.
 I’d been in an accounting position for two years.
 One afternoon, I’d watched my boss carefully fold and refold a receipt while taking an inventory of steel beams.